LAION-AI/Open-Assistant/website/README.md

 1. Node 16: if you are on windows, you can [download node from their website](https://nodejs.org/en/download/releases), if you are on linux, use [NVM](https://github.com/nvm-sh/nvm) (Once installed, run `nvm use 16`)
-1. [Docker](https://www.docker.com/): We use docker to simplify running dependent services.
+1. [Docker](https://www.docker.com/): We use Docker to simplify running dependent services.

 ### Getting everything up and running